Klipper3d/klipper/docs/Measuring_Resonances.md

 ```

 Generated CSV files show power spectral density of the vibrations depending on the
 frequency.
-Usually, the charts generated from these CSV files are pretty much
+Usually, the charts generated from these CSV files are relatively easy
-self-explanatory, with the peaks corresponding to the resonance frequencies:
+to read, with the peaks corresponding to the resonance frequencies:

 ![Resonances](img/test-resonances-x.png)